 How will I know if I am invited to submit a full application?

-Partnerships who are invited to submit a full application will receive an email on or around April 13 with full instructions on how to submit an application.
+Partnerships who are invited to submit a full application will receive an email by August 29, 2022 with full instructions on how to submit an application.

 What are the reporting requirements?

-All successful grantees will be required to submit a final report at the end of the grant period.
-South Arts will provide grantees with a format and instructions for completing the report which will include information about the funded activities, results, participants, and actual expenses.
+All grantees will be required to submit a final report at the end of the grant period.
+South Arts will provide grantees with final report form and instructions for completing the report which will include information about the funded activities, results/outcomes, participants, and actual expenses.

 What help is available from South Arts in developing my project?